-- Coulter's wife.
-Mr. Coulter disclaims beneficial ownership as to such shares - (6) The shareholdings indicated include 868 shares owned of record by Mr. DeBenedictis' wife and 8,678 shares owned of record by Mr. DeBenedictis' son.
+- (3) As President of Vivendi North America, Mr. Avenas oversees Vivendi's interests in the United States.
+Consequently, he may be deemed to share voting power for the shares held by Vivendi. - (4) The shareholdings indicated are owned of record by Mrs. Carroll's husband.
+Mrs. Carroll disclaims beneficial ownership as to such shares. - (5) The shareholdings indicated include 3,150 shares owned of record by Mr. Coulter's wife.
+Mr. Coulter disclaims beneficial ownership as to such shares. - (6) The shareholdings indicated include 897 shares owned of record by Mr. DeBenedictis' wife and 9,053 shares owned of record by Mr. DeBenedictis' son.
 Mr. DeBenedictis disclaims beneficial ownership as to such shares. - (7) The shareholdings indicated include 50 shares held by Mr. Menario's wife.
-Mr. Menario disclaims beneficial ownership as to such shares. - (8) The shareholdings indicated do not include approximately 453,741 shares as to which PNC Bank, National Association, or its affiliates have sole voting power as trustee of the Philadelphia Suburban Corporation Thrift Plan and Philadelphia Suburban Water Company Personal Savings Plan for Local 473 Employees.
-Mr. Smoot is the President and Chief Executive Officer of PNC Bank in Philadelphia and Southern Jersey.
-Mr. Smoot disclaims beneficial ownership of such shares. - (9) The shareholdings indicated include 353,430 shares exercisable under the 1988 Stock Option Plan and the 1994 Equity Compensation Plan on or before April 1, 1999. - (10) The shareholdings indicated include 121,370 shares (i) held in joint ownership with spouses, (ii) held as custodian for minor children or (iii) owned by family members.
+Mr. Menario disclaims beneficial ownership as to such shares. - (8) The shareholdings indicated do not include approximately 455,786 shares as to which PNC Bank, National Association, or its affiliates have sole voting power as trustee of the Philadelphia Suburban Corporation Thrift Plan and Philadelphia Suburban Water Company Personal Savings Plan for Local 473 Employees.
+Mr. Smoot is the President and Chief Executive Officer of PNC Bank in Philadelphia and Southern New Jersey.
+Mr. Smoot disclaims beneficial ownership of such shares. - (9) The shareholdings indicated include 392,488 shares exercisable under the 1988 Stock Option Plan and the 1994 Equity Compensation Plan on or before April 1, 2000. - (10) The shareholdings indicated include 102,211 shares (i) held in joint ownership with spouses, (ii) held as custodian for minor children or (iii) owned by family members.

-The following table sets forth certain information as of March 10, 1999, except as otherwise indicated, with respect to the ownership of shares of Common Stock of the Company by certain beneficial owners of 5% or more of the Company's total outstanding shares.
+The following table sets forth certain information as of March 27,

+2000, except as otherwise indicated, with respect to the ownership of shares of Common Stock of the Company by certain beneficial owners of 5% or more of the Company's total outstanding shares.